Skip to main content

 Early reports indicate that tornadoes and severe storms caused widespread destruction across multiple towns in Illinois and Indiana.
 Homes were torn apart, roofs were ripped off buildings, and roads were blocked by fallen trees and debris.

 One of the hardest-hit regions was Kankakee County in Illinois, located south of Chicago.
-Local officials declared a state of emergency after storms tore through neighborhoods, leaving residents trapped in damaged homes.
+Local officials declared a state of emergency after storms tore through neighbourhoods, leaving residents trapped in damaged homes.

-Emergency responders and sheriff’s deputies worked through the night conducting search-and-rescue operations and assessing the extent of structural damage.
+Emergency respondents and sheriff’s deputies worked through the night conducting search-and-rescue operations and assessing the extent of structural damage.

 A house in the village of Aroma Park suffered significant structural collapse when the storm blew part of the roof off and destroyed sections of its walls.
 As a precaution, the local school district closed its schools for the following day.

-Officials emphasized that many residents had narrowly avoided serious injury due to quick responses to weather alerts.
+Officials emphasised that many residents had narrowly avoided serious injury due to quick responses to weather alerts.

 Survivor Stories Reveal the Storm’s Violence